elliot736/rls-gen/README.md

 ## The Problem

-Every multi-tenant app starts the same way: add `tenant_id` to your tables, filter every query by it.
-Then someone forgets.
+Every multi-tenant app starts with `WHERE tenant_id = ?`.
+It works until someone forgets it.
 A new hire writes a reporting query without the filter.
 An ORM-generated join leaks rows.
-Whether you have 50 tenants or 5,000, the bug is always the same: one tenant sees another tenant's data.
+A background job runs without tenant context.
+The bug is always the same: one tenant sees another tenant's data.

 PostgreSQL's Row-Level Security fixes this at the right layer.
-But setting it up correctly is tedious and error-prone.
-You need to enable RLS on every table, write policies, remember `FORCE ROW LEVEL SECURITY` so table owners don't bypass it, add indexes so filtered queries stay fast, and keep all of this in sync as your schema evolves.
+The database enforces tenant isolation regardless of what the application code does.
+But setting it up correctly is tedious.
+You need to enable RLS on every table, write a policy for each one, remember `FORCE ROW LEVEL SECURITY` so table owners don't bypass it, add indexes so filtered queries stay fast, and keep all of this in sync as your schema evolves.
+Miss one table and you have a gap.
+Forget `FORCE` and your migration user can read everything.

-`rls-gen` takes a YAML config describing your tenant model and generates all the SQL you need.
-It also audits your existing schema to catch tables you forgot to cover.
+`rls-gen` automates all of this from a single YAML config.
+Define your tenant model once, generate the SQL, and audit your schema for gaps before they reach production.

+---

+## Features

+- **YAML-driven SQL generation.** Define your tenant model once.
+Generate all the RLS statements, FORCE policies, and indexes.
+- **Config validation.** Catches invalid column types, duplicate tables, empty roles, and disabled-RLS warnings before you generate anything.
+- **Schema auditing.** Compares your RLS config against a `pg_dump` output.
+Finds tables without coverage, missing indexes, inconsistent column names, and superuser bypass gaps.
+- **Single runtime dependency.** Only the `yaml` package.
+No ORM, no database connection, no framework.
+- **Plain SQL output.** The generated SQL pipes directly into your migration tool.
+No lock-in, no custom format.
+- **CI-ready.** Run `rls-gen audit` in your pipeline after every migration.
+New table without RLS coverage?
+The build fails before it reaches production.

 ---